YouTube SEO: How to Optimize Your Channel for Visibility

 You can create videos from a simple webcam recording with voiceover recorded through a Chrome extension like Awesome Screenshot

 But you can also opt for professional filming and editing.
-For that, you’d hire an in-house creator for your company, work with an agency, or contract with a freelancer.
+By hiring an in-house creator for your company, working with an agency, or contracting with a freelancer.

-The previous steps will reveal what kind of video production is necessary to rank in a given niche.
-But it also depends largely on your budget.
+The previous steps will reveal what kind of video production you need to rank in your niche.
+But it also depends on your budget.

 5. Optimize Your Videos